GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: Experiments

-Figure \ref{fig:interpret} showcases an example of a personalized KG for mortality prediction tied to a specific patient (predicted mortality 1), who was accurately predicted only by our \texttt{GraphCare} method, while other baselines incorrectly estimated the outcome.

-In Figure \ref{fig:interpret}(a), important nodes and edges contributing to mortality prediction, such as ``\textit{deadly cancer}'', are emphasized with higher importance scores.
-This demonstrates the effectiveness of our \texttt{BAT} model in identifying relevant nodes and edges.
-Additionally, Figure \ref{fig:interpret}(b) shows the direct Electronic Health Record (EHR) nodes connected to the patient node, enhancing interpretability of predictions using patient node embedding.
-Figure \ref{fig:interpret}(c) and (d) show KG triples linked to the direct EHR nodes ``\textit{bronchiectasis}'' and ``\textit{pneumonia}''.
+Figure \ref{fig:interpret} showcases an example of a personalized KG for mortality prediction tied to a specific patient (predicted mortality 1), who was accurately predicted only by our \textsc{GraphCare} method, while other baselines incorrectly estimated the outcome.
+In Figure \ref{fig:interpret}a, important nodes and edges contributing to mortality prediction, such as ``\textit{deadly cancer}'', are emphasized with higher importance scores.
+This demonstrates the effectiveness of our BAT model in identifying relevant nodes and edges.
+Additionally, Figure \ref{fig:interpret}b shows the direct EHR nodes connected to the patient node, enhancing interpretability of predictions using patient node embedding.
+Figure \ref{fig:interpret}c and \ref{fig:interpret}d show KG triples linked to the direct EHR nodes ``\textit{bronchiectasis}'' and ``\textit{pneumonia}''.
 These nodes are connected to important nodes like ``\textit{mortality}'', ``\textit{respiratory failure}'', ``\textit{lung cancer}'', and ``\textit{shortness of breath}'', indicating their higher weights.
-In Figure \ref{fig:interpret}(e), the ``\textit{lung cancer}'' node serves as a common connector for ``\textit{bronchiectasis}'' and ``\textit{pneumonia}''.
+In Figure \ref{fig:interpret}e, the ``\textit{lung cancer}'' node serves as a common connector for ``\textit{bronchiectasis}'' and ``\textit{pneumonia}''.
 It is linked to both ``\textit{mortality}'' and ``\textit{deadly cancer}'', highlighting its significance.
 Removing this node had a noticeable impact on the model's performance, indicating its pivotal role in accurate predictions.
 This emphasizes the value of comprehensive health data and considering all potential health factors, no matter how indirectly connected they may seem.